Graduate Admissions

 Part 3.
 Policy.
 Each Minnesota state university shall adopt a policy recognizing, for applicants who are veterans, an applicant's veteran status as a positive factor in determining whether to grant admission to a graduate or professional academic degree program.

-The St. Cloud State University Annual Security and Fire Report is available for your review.
-This report is required by federal law and contains policy statements and crime statistics for the University.
+The Annual Safety and Fire Report is required by federal law and contains policy statements and crime statistics for the University.
 The policy statements address the school’s policies, procedures and programs concerning safety and security.
 The most recent three calendar years of statistics are included for certain types of crimes that were reported to have occurred on-campus, at other University affiliated locations and on public property immediate adjacent to campus.

 Connect with SCSU